merchise/xotl.tools/docs/source/history/_changes-2.1.10.rst

   - `xotl.tools.future.datetime`:mod:

-  We've published several post-releases for 2.1.10 (2.1.10.post2, 2.1.10.post3, ...) the only change in those releases is including more and more support of type hints (those we've missed in the 2.1.10 release).
+  We've published several post-releases for 2.1.10 (2.1.10.post2, 2.1.10.post3, ...).
+Those releases don't introduce new functions or bug-fixes, only more and more support for type hints (those we've missed in the 2.1.10 release).

 - Add official support for Python 3.9.
 The list of Python versions we support is currently: